kalebswartz7/NFLProject/README.md

 # NFLProject
 NFL Personal Project - Accessing an API (Python)

+# Please view repo: nfl-statistic-book for full project with package download

 What this project can do:
 - Access the MySportsFeed API to get all data
 - User can view any NFL team's upcoming 2018 schedule